jbox-web/job-database-manager-postgresql/README.md

 ## Installation

-Download the [hpi file](https://github.com/jbox-web/job-database-manager-postgresql/releases/download/1.0.0/job-database-manager-postgresql.hpi) and install it within Jenkins interface.
+Install the ```ruby-runtime``` plugin in Jenkins then download the [hpi file](https://github.com/jbox-web/job-database-manager-postgresql/releases/download/1.0.0/job-database-manager-postgresql.hpi) and install it within Jenkins interface.

 ## Configuration